This post refers to the upgraded version of the Universal Bot offered since the ver7.3 of the platform, for the older version click here.

 Improving the Universal Bot Performance

-You can train the universal bot to match with the correct linked bot and the correct task within the linked bot.
+You can train the universal bot for a more efficient and accurate functioning.
 Though you train the linked bot from the universal bot windows, the training is saved directly at the linked bot.

 Follow these steps to train the linked bots in a universal bot: